 Gay Liberation Monument – NYC, USA

 Completed in 1980, the Gay Liberation Monument was originally installed in Wisconsin in 1986, but was later moved to New York in 1992.
 It is considered the first piece of public art dedicated to LGBTQ rights.
 The monument consists of four (two standing men and two seated women) bronze statues covered in white lacquer, posed in "natural, easy" poses.
 The monument was constructed to commemorate events during the Stonewall Riots.
 It’s a few meters away from the Stonewall Inn, where everything began in June 1969.

 Kiss Wall – Brighton, UK

 Opened in 1992, the Kiss Wall is an iconic seafront sculpture depicting equality for all.
 The vertical aluminum column displays six pictures of people of different ages and genders kissing, which were transferred to a dot screen and drilled into the column.
 Looking out towards the sea, the light travels through the holes, giving it a beautiful pop art effect.

 The Sexual Diversity Place – Montevideo, Uruguay

 Erected in 2005, the Sexual Diversity Place is the first monument in South America dedicated to the rights and equality of all sexual orientations.
-A square monument covered in modern graffiti, it is engraved with the saying "Honoring diversity is honoring life."
-(Montevideo also painted its city letters in rainbow colors to honor diversity in 2015).
+A square monument covered in modern graffiti, it is engraved with the strong message "Honoring diversity is honoring life."

 Gay and Lesbian Monument – Barcelona, Spain

 Unveiled in 2011, the Gay and Lesbian Monument is the first monument in Spain dedicated to recognizing the persecution and repression of gays and lesbians.
 The pink triangular shape is universally recognized as a symbol for homosexuals, and the monument is constructed of pink marble.
 The inscription written in Spanish, translates to “In memory of all the gay, lesbian and transsexual people that have suffered persecution and repression throughout history."